pwkrz/bootcamp-Frontend-Developer-2017/tydzien-5/5.3.-Formularz-i-zdarzenia-formularza-master/README.md

-# Form and form events
+# Forms and form events

 + Edit the playlist form using ngModel.
 Try wrapping all playlist input fields in a &lt;form&gt; element.
 + Angular should display an error referencing missing field names.
 Repair the error based on what the error message in the console says.